-The three performance appraisal quality levels (PAQLs - pronounced payquil) are defined below:
+The three performance appraisal quality levels (PAQLs) (pronounced as payquil) are provided as shown below:

 Performance Appraisal Quality Level Performance Appraisal Quality Level Criteria Level 5 - Outstanding An employee's quality of performance exhibited in achieving his/her contribution results substantially and consistently surpasses the factor-specific expected contribution criteria and the employee's contribution plan goals and objectives.
-Level 3 - Fully Successful An employee's performance consistently achieves, and sometimes exceeds, the factor specific expected contribution criteria and his/her contribution plan goals and objectives.
+Level 3 - Fully Successful An employee's performance consistently achieves, and sometimes exceeds, the factor Successiul specific expected contribution criteria and his/her contribution plan goals and objectives.
 Level 1 - Unacceptable An employee's performance fails to meet the expected contribution criteria and the required results for the goals and objectives set forth in his/her contribution plan for the appraisal cycle.

-A Participating Organization may supplement the PAQL criteria in local business rules with additional standards that identify milestones, production due dates, or other measurable aspects of success contributing to the accomplishment of an organization's mission.
+A Participating Organization may supplement the PAQL criteria in local business rules with additional standards that identify milestones, production due dates, or other measurable aspects of success contributing to the accomplishment an organization's mission.

-The performance appraisal quality level to be assigned to each contribution factor should reflect an employee's level of performance during the appraisal cycle as compared to the CCAS factor expected contribution criteria and the impact the quality of performance had on the contributions to the organization.
+The performance appraisal quality level to be assigned to each contribution factor should reflect an employee's level of performance during the appraisal cycle as compared to the CCAS factor expected contribution criteria, descriptors and discriminators, an employee's contribution plan, and the impact of the quality of the contributions on the organization.
 The three performance appraisal levels are averaged to calculate the annual rating of record.

 Rating of Record Rating Criteria Level 5 - Outstanding The average score of the three PAQLs is 4.3 or greater, with no contribution factor being rated a "1" (Unacceptable), resulting in a rating of record that is a "5".
-Level 3 - Fully Successful The average score of the three PAQLs is less than 4.3, with no contribution factor being rated a "1" (Unacceptable), resulting in a rating of record Level 1- Unacceptable that is a "3".
-Any contribution factor rated as "1".
+Level 3 - Fully The average score of the three PAQLs is less than Successful 4.3, with no contribution factor being rated a "1" (Unacceptable), resulting in a rating of record that is a "3".
+Level 1- Any contribution factor rated as "1".
+Unacceptable